-If it’s not too crowded and you take the proper precautions, you can still take a cruise through Richmond Park — and participate in this Ride 100 Virtual Challenge.
-If you need to be in the saddle but want to stay at home, PSYCLE has on-demand classes and SoulCycle has launched audio cycling workouts — any stationary bike will do.
+If it’s not too crowded, and you take the proper precautions, you can still take a cruise through the neighborhood.
+If you need to be in the saddle but want to stay at home, LOVE Cycling Studio is streaming classes and SoulCycle launched audio cycling workouts — any stationary bike will do.

-We’re super bummed we can’t go camping at Joshua Tree or Malibu Creek State Park.
+We’re super bummed we can’t go camping at McKinney Falls or Pace Bend.
 But you can still keep the spirit alive at home.

-Hang up your ENO hammock in the living room (we suggest strategic placement in front of the TV).
+Switch things up.
+Hang up your ENO hammock or pitch a tent in the living room (we suggest strategic placement in front of the TV).
 Then, pop some popcorn and binge-watch these awesome movies about camping.
 Reese Witherspoon is incredible in Wild.

 Everyone’s stir-crazy, and climbers gonna climb.
 With some imagination, you can ascend your bookcase and your kitchen can become your boulders.
 Though, it’s these ill-advised balcony and rappelling setups that led to Climbing Magazine’s “Search and Rescue” April Fools’ joke.